WinawerLab/sco/README.md

 * `pRF_responses`: n x m numpy array.
 Contains the predicted responses of each voxel's pRF to each image.
-This is the output of the "spatial summation" step from Kay et al, 2013 and is the input to the second order contrast step.
+This is the output of the "spatial summation" step from Kay2013a and is the input to the second order contrast step.
 It's calculated by `pRF.core.calc_pRF_responses`.

 * `SOC_normalized_responses`: n x m numpy array.
 The responses of